herrfrei/VeWsCan485/README.md

 # Victron VenusOs package for Waveshare RS485 CAN HAT (B)

-This package adds suport for the [Waveshare RS485 CAN HAT (B)](https://www.waveshare.com/rs485-can-hat-b.htm ) to Victron VenusOs version 3.0 and newer.
+This package adds support for the [Waveshare RS485 CAN HAT (B)](https://www.waveshare.com/rs485-can-hat-b.htm ) to Victron VenusOs version 3.0 and newer.
+Since the HAT uses a couple of GPIO pins, ensure that it is compatible with any other addons and hardware you use!

+The following addons are **incompatible** with the HAT:

+- https://github.com/kwindrem/RpiGpioSetup (additional digital inputs and relay outputs)

 ## Pin assignment changes